Purple (Stone Temple Pilots album): Composition

-Weiland's vocal performance on Purple has been characterized as a central element of the album's musical impact.
+Weiland's vocal performance on Purple has been charactered as equally important to its musical impact.
 Mancuso describes his vocals as "soaring" with a delivery that is both emotionally resonant and technically precise.
 Despite public attention surrounding his personal struggles at the time, particularly with heroin addiction, he emphasizes the clarity and consistency of his voice, noting that it remains "unwavering and extremely clear" throughout the record.
 Weiland's vocal range is identified as notably expansive, allowing for a dynamic performance style that shifts fluidly between restrained melodies and more forceful expressions.
 His harmonies with Robert DeLeo contribute to the album's sound, particularly on the first two tracks, though similar moments are noted elsewhere on the album.
 Mancuso also highlights Weiland's capacity to carry songs through single vocal tracks without relying on overdubbing or harmonization.
 Songs such as "Meatplow" and "Interstate Love Song" are cited as examples of his ability to "belt out powerful melodic howls", while "Big Empty" showcases what is referred to as his "incredibly technical tenor".
 Described as "grandiose, uplifting and just all-out bombastic", it highlights both the song's quiet-loud dynamic structure and Weiland's ability to alternate between a light, airy tenor and more intense, melodic bursts.
 These performances combine clarity with expressive force, resulting in what Mancuso describes as "vocal euphoria" on tracks like "Kitchenware & Candybars".